saigecmcgovern/mcgovern.dita.breakfast/markdown-clean.md

 #Cleaning up

+I know I'm super fun and nice for letting you cook here and hooking you up with all the ingredients and stuff, but please clean up when you're done!
+It would make me very happy and would really show your gratitude :)

 ##What to do with the food
 All leftover food scraps, egg shells, fruit peels, etc. can be tossed directly into the garbage.
 Anything that is not trash-worthy can be wrapped in plastic wrap or a plastic baggie (both can be found in the drawer under the microwave) or placed in a tupperware container (located under the sink with the cooking utensils.
 They can all be placed in the refrigerator.
 ##What to do with the dishes